mariocesar/mariocesar/README.md

 ---
 title: Mario−César Señoranis | Software Developer
-description: I’m a software developer here is my Personal site and Blog
+description: I’m a software developer here is my site and Blog
 ---

-# 👋🏼 Hello,<br/> I’m Mario−César Señoranis
+# 👋🏼 Hello, <br> I’m Mario−César Señoranis

-I'm a software developer trying to write more, create exciting software, share what I know, and for the most, just being the best Dad I can be.
+I'm a software developer trying to write more, create exciting software, share what I know, and for the most, just be the best Dad I can be.
 I Work at ⚡️ [zapier.com](https://zapier.com/) as an Integration Software Engineer.
-I also work in [humanzilla.com](https://humanzilla.com), a small two-person software agency with my Wife.
+I also work at [humanzilla.com](https://humanzilla.com), a small two-person software agency with my Wife.

 I was born, live, and work in Santa Cruz de la Sierra, Bolivia.